 HMI makes more powerful applications possible by improving the information mobility and capability of the device.
 For example, when controlling large-scale equipment, information from the equipment can be transmitted to a portable remote-control terminal.
 In reverse, when the equipment needs to be commanded, the mobile human-machine interface terminal can be used to send complete step-by-step instructions to the machine.

 In the past, with an HMI on the device itself, operation needed to be done on site.
 With a mobile human-machine interface, instructions can be displayed on the portable control terminal and managed remotely, shorting operation times, thereby optimizing the entire operation, driving plant efficiency and OEE.

 Advanced HMIs Will Enable More Efficient Control

-There is no doubt that equipment technology and the need to visualize the manufacturing process will continue to evolve over time.
-As devices become smarter and AI continues to improve, the industry will benefit from the benefits of a high-performance HMI interface.
-Well-trained employees can operate in accordance with standardized screens, and ensure the correctness of their operations and master system information, which is crucial to improving production efficiency.
+HMIs have come a long way since their earliest days of automation.
+It's important to understand that older HMIs are no longer sufficient.
+HMI equipment technology and the need to visualize the manufacturing process will continue to evolve over time.
+As devices become smarter and AI continues to improve, industry will benefit from the high-performance capabilities of HMI interfaces.
+Well-trained employees can operate in accordance with standardized screens.
+They will then be able to confirm the accuracy of their operations by connecting to a master system, significantly improving production efficiency.